MinecraftForge/Documentation/docs/gettingstarted/index.md

 From Zero to Modding
 --------------------

 1. Obtain a Java 17 Development Kit (JDK) and a 64-bit Java Virtual Machine (JVM).
 Minecraft and MinecraftForge both compile against Java 17 and as such should be used for development.
 Using a 32-bit JVM will result in some problems when running the below gradle tasks.
-You can obtain one from [AdoptOpenJDK][jdk].
+You can obtain one from [Eclipse Adoptium][jdk].
 2. Obtain the Mod Development Kit (MDK) from Forge's [files][] site.
 3. Extract the downloaded MDK into an empty directory.
 You should see a bunch of files along with an example mod placed in `src/main/java` for you to look at.
 Only a few of these files are strictly necessary for mod development, and you may reuse these files for all your projects.
 These files are:
     * `build.gradle`